Introducing Power Rankings, the new way to tell which club is actually “by far the greatest team the world has ever seen.”

 Opta’s Power Rankings is a global team ranking system that assigns an ability score to nearly 13,500 domestic football teams on a scale between zero and 100, where zero is the worst-ranked team in the world and 100 is the best team in the world.
 The Power Rankings are updated daily and currently rank teams from 183 different countries and 413 unique domestic leagues, providing a truly global rating system in men’s football.

 The latest Power Rankings, as of 24 January 2023, rank Bayern Munich as the best team in the world.
-Each team is ranked relative to Bayern’s ranking of 100, with Manchester City (98.32) closely behind them before a drop to the other teams in the top 10.
+Each team is ranked relative to Bayern’s ranking of 100, with Manchester City (98.32) close behind them before a drop to the other teams in the top 10.

 How Can We Use Power Rankings?